-City staff, subrecipients and contractors were all impacted by the pandemic.
-Workflows and access to clientele, labor and materials were significantly impacted by illness, stay-at-home orders, social distancing, and other disruptions.
-City staff and partners' efforts were focused on assisting the community to prevent, prepare and respond to the coronavirus.
-The Southridge project was delayed due to COVID and is anticipated to be completed later in Winter or Fall 2021 at which time 11 new units of affordable housing will be completed.
+City staff, subrecipients and contractors continued to be impacted by the pandemic and global issues far beyond local control.
+While workflows and access to clientele normalized some, labor and material costs continue to be impacted by limited supply.
+City staff and partners' efforts were focused on assisting the community to prevent, prepare and respond to the coronavirus and expand opportunity for low- and moderate-income residents.